MiC 4.0 Working Groups

 - Cluster 5 – Concrete Technology

-- Cluster 6 - Building Materials Plants
+- Cluster 6 – Building Material Facilities

 (not yet active) - Cluster 7 – Attachments

-- Cluster 8 - Electrically driven machines
+- Cluster 8 – Electrically powered machines

-WG System Architecture
+Working Group System Architecture

 M2B Communication

-Machine to BIM communication
+Machine to BIM Communication

 The short-term goal is the simplified use and maintenance of BIM due to binding and manufacturer-independent data interfaces to BIM.

-The M2M Communication
+M2M Communication

-WG Construction Process Interfaces
+Working Group Construction Process Interfaces

-WG Data Rights
+Working Group on Data Rights

-WG Human Machine Interface (HMI)
+Human Machine Interface (HMI) Working Group